 ALL photos in exhibits must have been taken by the exhibitor.
-Photo/Model releases from individuals pictured in the exhibitor's photographs are required unless the photograph is of a group in a public place where identification would not be an issue.
+Photo/Model releases from individuals pictured in the exhibitor's photographs are required unless the photograph is of a group in a public place where identification would not bean issue.
 Meta data must be included on the back of the picture.
-The photo release and meta data tip sheet can be obtained at: https://go.illinois.edu/PhotographyProject.
-Photos may be taken with a camera, an electronic tablet (i.e. iPad), or a cell phone.
+The photo release and meta data tip sheet can be obtained at https://4h.extension.illinois.edu/ways-participate/projects/photography Photos may be taken with a camera, an electronic tablet (i.e. iPad), or a cell phone.